socprime/the-prime-hunt/README.md

 - Click the plus icon to include the account/asset in the search
 - Click the minus icon to exclude the account/asset from the search
 - Click the eye-and-list icon to search for all events that involve the account/asset
-- To add a field, click the plus icon next to the Fields label, enter the field name exactly as it appears in your SIEM/EDR/XDR, and click the checkmark icon.
-To remove a field from the extension, click on the remove icon next to the field.
+- To add a field, click the plus icon next to the Fields label, enter the field name exactly as it appears in your SIEM/EDR/XDR using the relevant suggester option, and click on the checkmark icon.
+To remove a field from the extension, click on the remove icon next to the field. **Note**: field names for the suggester are stored as the `the-prime-hunt--extension--fields` key in the browser's local storage.

 ![Remove icon](.readme/remove_icon.png)